beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

 ## 2/4/2019
+* 5kb data binding for the DOM https://simulacra.js.org/
 * Watch object changes in JS.
 Idea: make a tiny lib where you define an object, a template string, and an element and the contents of the element will change if any property on the object changes https://davidwalsh.name/watch-object-changes

 ## 1/31/2019